Who We Are

 We employ science, public education, private sector initiatives, and advocacy to promote our vision of a sea of grass supporting healthy wildlife populations and human communities.
 We seek to enable, energize, and inspire participating organizations by linking our efforts in support of this vision.
 We meet twice per year in person and collaborate regularly between meetings via email and working group initiatives.

-The mission of the Northern Plains Conservation Network (NPCN) is to restore and maintain the native species, habitats and natural processes of the northern Great Plains.
+The mission of the Great Plains Conservation Network (GPCN) is to restore and maintain the native species, habitats and natural processes of the Great Plains.
 Our strategy is to work in partnerships with those who live, work and recreate in this region to identify and maintain the areas that best contribute to this mission.

 Through collaboration, we seek to prevent loss or fragmentation of these areas, restore wildlife where possible, and facilitate wildlife movement and other important processes.